microsoft/hi-ml/docs/source/azure_setup.md

 Now that you have created the core AzureML workspace, you need to [create a compute cluster](https://docs.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources#cluster).

-The final step is to download the workspace configuration file, as descreibed [here](#accessing-the-workspace).
+The final step is to download the workspace configuration file, as described [here](#accessing-the-workspace).

 ### Adjusting permissions